nuts-foundation/nuts-specification/rfc/rfc011-verifiable-credential.md

 * the **issuer** MUST match the DID as the `issuer` field of the VC.
 * the **subject** MUST match the `id` field of the VC.
 * a **reason** MAY be filled with a revocation reason.
-* the **date** MUST provide the date in rfc3339 format.
+* the **date** MUST provide the date in RFC3339 format.
 From this moment in time the VC is revoked.
 * the **proof** MUST be a `JsonWebSignature2020` proof.

 The transaction MUST be published on the Nuts network.
-It MAY use the `verificationMethod` for the transaction.
 The content-type is `application/vc+json;type=revocation`

 The signature is calculated as stated in §3.1.1.

 ### 4.6 Use cases

-It MUST specify where the VC SHOULD be used: as requirement for other VCs, in the oauth flow according to [RFC003](rfc003-oauth2-authorization.md) or any other use case.
+It MUST specify where the VC SHOULD be used: as requirement for other VCs, in the OAuth flow according to [RFC003](rfc003-oauth2-authorization.md) or any other use case.
 If a VC can be used in a Verifiable Presentation (VP), it MUST specify if additional VCs are to be expected in the VP.
-It SHOULD describe the use case well enough so any implementation can take appropriate measures, such as indexing certain fields.
+It SHOULD describe the use case well enough so any implementation can take appropriate measures for optimizing querying/checking, such as indexing certain fields.

 ### 4.7 Privacy considerations